cruzbit/cruzbit/README.md

 Instead of mining with a single public key, you can also use the wallet to generate many keys and dump the public keys to a text file which the client will accept as a `-keyfile` argument.
 The wallet commands to do this are `genkeys` and `dumpkeys`.

+## Not interested in mining but want to play with cruzbit?

+No problem!
+Post a public key as a comment in [this thread](https://www.reddit.com/r/cruzbit/comments/c4cqx9/want_some_cruzbits_to_testplay_with/) and I'll send you some!
+Offer limited while supplies last :)

 ## Discussion

 There is a subreddit for discussing issues and answering any questions you may have.
 Please feel free to ask anything in [r/cruzbit](https://www.reddit.com/r/cruzbit/) on Reddit.